centrapay/centrapay-docs/src/api/payment-requests/payment-requests.md

 | wavesAddress   | String | ★  Waves address to send Zap tokens, when the "assetType" is `zap.*`                  |
 | productCodes   | Array  | Supported product codes for the payment request, when the "assetType" is `epay.nzd.*` |

 ★  For payment options which specify an address, there's a requirement to make a transaction on an external ledger.
-Once you have made that payment, you can use the transaction id for [Paying a Legacy Payment Request][].
+Once you have made that payment, you can use the transaction id to [Pay a Payment Request][] using the legacy payment API.